 The UK Climate Change Act of 2008 aims to cut greenhouse gas emissions by 80% by 2050 to approximately 2.5 tonnes CO2e per year.
 At these estimates the emissions from the manufacture of an electric car are 5 years of this total budget.

-Postscript January 2016: Carbon emissions of a car in a year
+Postscript January 2016: Carbon emissions from driving a car in a year

 Tail pipe emissions from the SMMT for new cars in 2015 (including VW?) uprated a bit to 160 gm CO2/km – because published figures only account for measured tail-pipe emissions.
 They do not include emissions in processing and transporting oil.
 Average distance per year is taken as 12,700 km

 This makes just over 2 tonnes per year or 80% of the 2.5 tonnes per year the Climate Change Act of 2008 is aiming at for 2050.

 Postscript September 2017: Carbon emissions from driving an electric car in Maryland, USA

 The Roadmap to Climate-Friendly Cars: 2013, gives the emissions from an all electric car, the State-by-state driving emissions of the Nissan Leaf.
 In the middle of the table, in the State of Maryland, the all-electric Nissan Leaf causes 133gm of CO2e per kilometre (0.47 gm/mile).
 Average distance driven in the Maryland per year was 9,474 miles in 2014.

 Driving Maryland’s average distance using electricity from Maryland’s electric grid in a Nissan Leaf electric car creates approximately 2.03 tonnes of CO2e.